webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 This page describes why Knip uses plugins and the difference between `config` and `entry` files.

 Knip has an extensive and growing [list of built-in plugins][1].
-It's currently not possible to add custom plugins.
+Currently it's not possible to add custom plugins, but feel free to [request a plugin][2] or even [write a plugin][3] so others can benefit too.

 ## Enabled